jvansch1/python_hash_map/README.md

 # Hash Map

-This is an implementation of a Hash which will work with both ints and strings as keys
+This is an implementation of a Hash which will work with ints, floats, and strings as keys!

 ## Installation